Child to parent abuse (CPA)

 Currently, there is no legal definition for child or adolescent violence and abuse, which can be any form of behaviour by a young person which aims to control, threaten and intimidate their parent(s).
 It is usually more of a problem as the child becomes older and stronger and the Government defines this as adolescent to parent violence and abuse (APVA).

-Adfam offers some advice on child to parent abuse.
+Adfam offers some advice on child to parent abuse where substance use is a factor.

 For out of hours, or if no local service is available, Adfam advises parents to call a helpline such as: